 1. Contribute to your retirement plan

 If you have access to a retirement plan through your employer, consider increasing the amount withheld from each paycheck.
 Even with a modest increase in contributions, you still have time to lower your taxes significantly difference before December 31.

 If you use a traditional 401(k), 403(b), or similar plan, your contributions reduce your taxable income for this year.
 Traditional and Roth IRAs allow you to add money after the end of the year up until you file your tax return.
 However, that doesn’t mean you should put off making an additional contribution.

-For one thing, it’s easier to put the money aside little by little instead of trying to come up with the entire amount at tax time.
+It’s much easier to put the money aside little by little instead of trying to come up with the entire amount at tax time.
 By waiting, you risk not being able to contribute as much as you would have liked.

 Plus, the sooner you contribute to your retirement plan, the sooner your money starts working for you.

-2. Make cash and noncash donations
+2. Make cash and non-cash donations

 Instead of waiting until December 31 to donate to your favorite charity, why not do it now?
 It’s the perfect time of the year to sort through clothes, kids’ toys, and any outdoor equipment you no longer need.

 Donate unwanted items to a local charity, and get a receipt to document what you contributed.
-If you donate an item worth more than $250, get a statement from the charitable organization should give you a statement that describes the item and whether you received anything of value in return.
-You will have to supply the valuation of the donated items yourself.
+If you donate an item worth more than $250, the charitable organization should give you a statement that describes the item and whether you received anything of value in return.
+You are expected to supply the valuation of the donated items.

 It’s also a good idea to make charitable cash contributions now.
 If you wait until after the holiday season, you may be more pressed for money.

 To make it easy, set up a regular charitable contribution plan.
 In some cases, you can select a set amount to be deducted from your paycheck and directly deposited to a charity.
 Or you can set up a recurring charitable gift online.

 4. Organization is the secret to good planning

 This time of year is also a good checkpoint to assess your finances.
-It’s hard to plan for your taxes if you don’t know where you stand.
+It’s hard to lower your taxes if you don’t know where you stand.
 Take the time to review your income and any tax-related expenses you accumulated so far this year.

 Sort through receipts, organize important documents, and tuck them away in a safe spot so you won’t miss an important deduction when you file your return.
-Once your information is organized, set aside a few minutes to estimate your 2016 taxes.
+Once your information is organized, set aside a few minutes to estimate your 2022 taxes.
 Doing so will help you determine if the right amount of tax is being withheld from your paycheck.
 Use the TaxAct Tax Calculator to quickly calculate your tax liability.

 If you’re self-employed, estimating your taxes is the best way to know if you’re paying enough in quarterly estimated taxes.
 Staying organized will help you make smart decisions for the rest of the year.